 The pre-menstrual phase has been associated with over 150 reported symptoms, with most of them pretty undesirable.
-But is there a way to alleviate them?
-We turn to Dr Emma Ross for some PMT relief…
+But is there a way to alleviate the bad ones?
+We turn to Dr Emma Ross and Jess Ennis-Hill for some PMT relief…

 Anxiety?
 Check.
 Crushing fatigue?
 Check.
 Sore boobs?
 Check.
 Carb loading?
 Check.
 In the run-up to your period, you’ll have no doubt experienced some (if not all) of these symptoms, and it’s more than likely you’ll have accepted them as a natural part of the period process.
 So, how would you feel if we told you there were practical things we can do to alleviate some of the most ‘popular’ symptoms?

-Here, we chat to Dr Emma about how those pre-menstrual hormonal changes make you feel, then discuss how to alleviate ‘top’ complaints, such as anxiety, cramping and bloating.
+Here, we discuss how those pre-menstrual hormonal changes make you feel, then find out how to alleviate ‘top’ complaints, such as anxiety, cramping and bloating.

 So, what’s happening inside your body when you hit the pre-menstrual phase?

 Everybody experiences the pre-menstrual phase differently, with the cocktail of symptoms you experience and the number of days you experience them for varying from person to person and month to month.
 As a general rule, the pre-menstrual phase is between a day and a week before menstruation , and the most commonly reported symptoms are mood swings, sore boobs, fatigue, anxiety and bloating.

 “When it comes to what’s causing your symptoms, there’s a misconception that things like anxiety and fatigue are caused by a surge in hormones.
 But the reality is that these are more likely to be caused by a massive drop in the hormones – oestrogen (pronounced ee·struh·jn) and progesterone (pronounced pruh·jeh·stuh·rown) , rather than a spike in them,” says Dr Emma.